 STEP 7: You must enter the root password to proceed.

 That’s it.
 You now have a bootable Bitdefender Rescue Live USB with you!
-You can simply plug in to your PC and boot into it right away just like a Linux Live USB.
+You can just plug into your PC and boot into it right away just like a Linux Live USB.

 How to remove malware using Bitdefender Rescue Live USB drive

 When you boot into the USB flash drive, you will see the GRUB bootloader screen!
 Select your desired language option and hit enter.